-Applications connect to the standard Always-on architectures by way of multi-host connection strings, where each PGD Proxy server is a distinct entry in the multi-host connection string.
-You must always have at least two proxy nodes in each location to ensure high availability.
-You can colocate the proxy with the database instance, in which case we recommend putting the proxy on every data node.
+Applications connect to the standard Always-on architectures by way of multi-host connection strings, where each Connection Manager is a distinct entry in the multi-host connection string.

 Other connection mechanisms have been successfully deployed in production.
 However, they aren't part of the standard Always-on architectures.